mathworks/exploratory-data-analysis/Seminar02_Outliers.md

     "RH"
 ```

+-  C6H6(GT): true hourly averaged Benzene concentration in microg/m^3 (reference analyzer).
 Benzene (C6H6) is considered a precursor to ozone formation, meaning it can chemically react with other pollutants in the atmosphere, particularly in the presence of sunlight, to produce ozone as a secondary pollutant; especially when combined with nitrogen oxides (NOx).
 Ground\-level ozone is a harmful air pollutant that's closely linked to air quality.
 It's a major component of smog, and it can damage human health and the environment.
+-  T: temperature ( $^{\circ } C$ )
+-  RH: relative humidity (%)

 # Multivariate outlier detection methods